 - Funding amount: \$5 billion.

-- Planning grants (\$250M).
+- o Planning grants (\$250M).

-- Implementation grants (\$4.75B).
+- o Implementation grants (\$4.75B).

 - Funding mechanism: Grants

-- Planning grants: noncompetitive grants.
+- o Planning grants: noncompetitive grants.

-- Implementation grants: competitive grants.
+- o Implementation grants: competitive grants.

 - Eligible recipients:

 - Planning Grants: States, District of Columbia, Puerto Rico; air pollution control agencies; municipalities; territories; Tribes; or groups of such eligible entities.

+Presumptive Allocations:

-Presumptive Allocations: - States, District of Columbia, Puerto Rico: \$3 million. - Metropolitan Statistical Areas: \$1 million to 67 most populous metropolitan statistical areas - Territories: \$500,000. - Tribes: \$25 million set-aside. - Implementation Grants: Those states, District of Columbia, Puerto Rico; air pollution control agencies; municipalities; territories; Tribes; or groups of such eligible entities that are covered by a plan developed with funding from a planning grant awarded under Phase I. EPA expects to announce the notice of funding opportunity later in 2023, with applications due in the first quarter of calendar year 2024. - Note: Air pollution control agencies and municipalities that do not receive a planning grant directly may work with states or nearby metropolitan areas as collaborating partners on a state or metro area plan.
+- States, District of Columbia, Puerto Rico: \$3 million.

+- Metropolitan Statistical Areas: \$1 million to 67 most populous metropolitan statistical areas

+- Territories: \$500,000.

+- Tribes: \$25 million set-aside.

+- o Implementation Grants: Those states, District of Columbia, Puerto Rico; air pollution control agencies; municipalities; territories; Tribes; or groups of such eligible entities that are covered by a plan developed with funding from a planning grant awarded under Phase

+- I. EPA expects to announce the notice of funding opportunity later in 2023, with applications due in the first quarter of calendar year 2024. - Note: Air pollution control agencies and municipalities that do not receive a planning grant directly may work with states or nearby metropolitan areas as collaborating partners on a state or metro area plan.
 Tribes that do not receive a planning grant directly or as part of a Tribal partnership or consortium may also participate as collaborating partners with states or nearby metropolitan areas.
-Participating in the planning grant phase is important for entities to remain eligible to compete for implementation grants in the future. - Eligible Uses: Develop and implement plans for reducing greenhouse gas air pollution. - Planning grants: - Staffing and contractual costs necessary to develop the deliverables identified in this document; - Planning and implementing meetings, workshops, and convenings to foster collaboration among and between levels of government, the public, and key stakeholders;

-- Outreach and education for stakeholders and members of the public; - Sub-awards to municipalities, air pollution control agencies, regional planning organizations, non-governmental organizations (NGOs), academic institutions, etc.; - Modeling and analytical costs, including purchase or licensing of software, data, or tools; - Studies, assessments, data collection, etc., needed to develop the required deliverables; - Evaluation and metrics-tracking activities; - Training and staff capacity-building costs; - Supplies (e.g., office supplies, software; printing, etc.); - Incidental costs related to the above activities, including but not limited to travel, membership fees, and indirect costs; and/or - Other allowable activities as necessary to complete the required deliverables. - Implementation grants: more information to come.
+Participating in the planning grant phase is important for entities to remain eligible to compete for implementation grants in the future. - Eligible Uses: Develop and implement plans for reducing greenhouse gas air pollution. - o Planning grants: - Staffing and contractual costs necessary to develop the deliverables identified in this document; - Planning and implementing meetings, workshops, and convenings to foster collaboration among and between levels of government, the public, and key stakeholders; - Outreach and education for stakeholders and members of the public; - Sub-awards to municipalities, air pollution control agencies, regional planning organizations, non-governmental organizations (NGOs), academic institutions, etc.; - Modeling and analytical costs, including purchase or licensing of software, data, or tools; - Studies, assessments, data collection, etc., needed to develop the required deliverables; - Evaluation and metrics-tracking activities; - Training and staff capacity-building costs; - Supplies (e.g., office supplies, software; printing, etc.); - Incidental costs related to the above activities, including but not limited to travel, membership fees, and indirect costs; and/or - Other allowable activities as necessary to complete the required deliverables. - o Implementation grants: more information to come.
 Implementation grants will be awarded through a competitive process to implement measures contained in plans developed with planning grants.
 Entities included in, or covered by, such plans will be eligible to apply for implementation funding.
-EPA anticipates that entities with existing climate plans could use planning money to update or expand their existing plans in preparation for the future implementation grants competition. - Period of Availability: - Planning grants: Until September 30, 2031. - Implementation Grants: Until September 30, 2026. - For more information: - Climate Pollution Reduction Grants Homepage HERE. - Program guidance released on March 1, 2023. - Information on how to apply HERE. - Information on eligible activities HERE. - Sample Documents HERE. - Important Deadlines HERE for planning grants. - States, District of Columbia, and Puerto Rico: March 31, 2023 Deadline for lead organization from states to submit notice of intent to participate; April 28, 2023 - Application/workplan deadline for lead organization from states; Likely July-August 2023 - Planning grants awarded. - Municipalities (Metropolitan Statistical Areas): April 28, 2023 Deadline for lead organization from MSA to submit notice of intent to participate; May 31, 2023 - Application/workplan deadline for lead organization from MSA; Likely July-August 2023 - Planning grants awarded. - Tribes and Territories: June 15, 2023 Application/workplan deadline for lead organization from tribes and from territories; Likely August-September 2023 -Planning grants awarded.
+EPA anticipates that entities with existing climate plans could use planning money to update or expand their existing plans in preparation for the future implementation grants competition.

+• Period of Availability:

+- o Planning grants: Until September 30, 2031. - o Implementation Grants: Until September 30, 2026. - For more information: - o Climate Pollution Reduction Grants Homepage HERE. - o Program guidance released on March 1, 2023. - o Information on how to apply HERE. - o Information on eligible activities HERE. - o Sample Documents HERE. - o Frequently Asked Questions (updated November 9, 2023) are available HERE